edmcouncil/onto-viewer/README.md

 - [http://localhost:8080/fibo/ontology](http://localhost:8080/fibo/ontology) :- onto-viewer for [FIBO](https://github.com/edmcouncil/fibo) ontology
 - [http://localhost:8080/fibo/strapi/admin](http://localhost:8080/fibo/strapi/admin) :- [Strapi admin panel](https://docs.strapi.io/user-docs/intro#accessing-the-admin-panel) for for [FIBO](https://github.com/edmcouncil/fibo) ontology (Email: *edmc-strapi@dev.com*, Password: *devDBonly1*)

-It is possible to run containers with the `dev` ontology (instead of `FIBO`):
+It is possible to run containers with any ontology (instead of `FIBO`):
-- place the ontology files in the `onto-viewer-web-app/ontologies` subdirectory and the config files in the `onto-viewer-web-app/config` subdirectory
+- place the ontology files of your choice in the `onto-viewer-web-app/ontologies` subdirectory and the config files in the `onto-viewer-web-app/config` subdirectory

 - using the `docker-compose.dev.yaml` compose file (instead of the default `docker-compose.yaml`),